 In terms of the number of head of cattle, Brazil is in first place in the world, slightly ahead of India, and in the number of pigs – in third place.
 The country is the main supplier of meat to the world market.

 The year-round summer allows Brazilian farmers not to build heated cowsheds but to graze livestock on pastures constantly.
 In the hinterland of the country, animal husbandry is still semi-nomadic.
+Brazil Economy.
 The warm climate and surplus land provide a stable position for the country’s agriculture among competitors.

 Among other agricultural resources of Brazil, it is worth noting, first of all, sugar cane.
 It is used not only for sugar production but also for ethyl alcohol production, which is actively used in the country as a fuel.
 Brazil is one of the few countries where the production of ethanol as a fuel is economically viable.